FAFSA: February 1

 We encourage you to complete your Student Center “TO DO” list by the priority dates.
 This is when our financial aid offices' high volume period starts.

-47% of MCC students received grants and scholarships - more than $30 million - last year.
+47% of MCC students received grants and scholarships –more than $30 million last year alone.

 Most aid is either: